-Pursuant to Rule 22e-4 under the Investment Company Act of 1940, the Trust, on behalf of the Cove Street Capital Small Cap Value Fund (the "Fund"), has adopted and implemented a written liquidity risk management program (the "Program") that includes policies and procedures reasonably designed to comply with the requirements of Rule 22e-4, including: (i) assessment, management and periodic review of liquidity risk; (ii) classification of portfolio holdings; (iii) establishment of a highly liquid investment minimum ("HLIM"), as applicable; (iv) limitation on illiquid investments; and (v) redemptions in-kind.
+Pursuant to Rule 22e-4 under the Investment Company Act of 1940, Managed Portfolio Series (the "Trust"), on behalf of the Cove Street Capital Small Cap Value Fund (the "Fund"), has adopted and implemented a written liquidity risk management program (the "Program") that includes policies and procedures reasonably designed to comply with the requirements of Rule 22e-4, including: (i) assessment, management and periodic review of liquidity risk; (ii) classification of portfolio holdings; (iii) establishment of a highly liquid investment minimum ("HLIM"), as applicable; (iv) limitation on illiquid investments; and (v) redemptions in-kind.
 The Trust's Board of Trustees (the "Board") has approved the designation of Cove Street Capital, LLC ("Cove Street") as the administrator of the Program (the "Program Administrator").
-Personnel of Cove Street or its affiliates conduct the day-to-day operation of the Program pursuant to policies and procedures administered by the Program Administrator.
+Personnel of Cove Street or its affiliates conduct the day-to-day operation of the Program pursuant to policies and procedures administered by Cove Street's Liquidity Risk Management Committee.

-In accordance with Rule 22e-4, the Board reviewed a report prepared by the Program Administrator (the "Report") regarding the operation of the Program and its adequacy and effectiveness of implementation for the period January 1, 2020, through December 31, 2020 (the "Reporting Period").
+In accordance with Rule 22e-4, the Board reviewed a report prepared by the Program Administrator (the "Report") regarding the operation of the Program and its adequacy and effectiveness of implementation for the period January 1, 2021, through December 31, 2021 (the "Reporting Period").
 No significant liquidity events impacting the Fund during the Reporting Period or material changes to the Program were noted in the Report.